 The 30-year-old’s calls were met with a distinctly mixed response but more negative than positive.

-Mostly, it was the UK fans who weren’t impressed with Ruiz calling out their number two heavyweight behind Tyson Fury.
+Mostly, the UK fans weren’t impressed with Ruiz calling out their number two heavyweight behind Tyson Fury.

 I got the first one, you got the second.
 Let‘s run it back a third time and see what’s up 🇲🇽🏆 pic.twitter.com/wpyWHotQbk

 Another added: “You had the chance to prepare well and win the second fight.
 You instead chose not to train like a pro.
-Unfortunately, that’s made you lose a lot of fans and you’ve dropped way down the ladder.
+Unfortunately, that’s made you lose many fans and dropped way down the ladder.
 You wouldn’t beat Chisora just now,” added another.

 “Bro, before you get another shot at the strap, you need to prove you are going to take it seriously.
 What you did in the last fight was embarrassing to yourself and your fans.
-And you essentially gave the belt away, cause you were to busy eating and partying
+And you essentially gave the belt away cause you were too busy eating and partying

 “You do not deserve a rematch.
-You robbed the world of a decent fight by coming in out of shape.
-You’re a good fighter but u robbed the public of war the second time IMO.
-AJ boxed your head off, Work your way back up now.
+You robbed the world of a decent fight by coming out of shape.
+You’re a good fighter, but u robbed the public of war the second time IMO.
+AJ boxed your head off.
+Work your way back up now.
 The world wants to see Joshua vs Fury.”

-Giving Ruiz the benefit of the doubt, comment in favor read: “You think Hearn’s gonna let a fit and sharp Andy Ruiz get back in the ring with AJ?
+Giving Ruiz the benefit of the doubt, comment in favor read: “You think Hearn’s going to let a fit and sharp Andy Ruiz get back in the ring with AJ?
 That image still gives Eddie Hearn nightmares.”

 “AJ did not dominate Andy.
-Andy dominated AJ the first fight.
-The second fight was boring b/c AJ ran all night but he won.”
+Andy dominated AJ in the first fight.
+The second fight was boring b/c AJ ran all night, but he won.”